Discovery Hub

 Internet

-Most people use their home network to access the Internet, but many have no idea how these networks work.
+Most people use their home network to access the internet but many have no idea how these networks work.
 Can you tell the difference between a modem and router?
-Have you ever asked, "do I need a modem and router?"
-To put it simply, the modem connects your home to the Internet, while a router creates the network inside your house.
+Have you ever asked, "Do I need both a modem and router?"
+The answer to that is yes—the modem and router perform separate, unique functions to run your home internet.
+The modem connects your home to the internet, and then the router creates the network inside your house.

 Knowing how the blinking boxes plugged into your wall work can help you to get the Internet up and running again the next time there's a power outage or connection disruption.

-Short take: what’s the difference between a modem and a router?
+What are the differences between a modem and a router?

 A modem is a device that connects your home, usually through a coax cable connection, to your Internet service provider (ISP), like Xfinity.
 The modem takes signals from your ISP and translates them into signals your local devices can use, and vice versa.
 The connection between your house and the Internet is known as a wide area network (WAN).
 Each modem has an assigned public IP address that identifies it on the Internet.

-A router connects your devices to each other and, in hard-wired connection setups, to the modem.
-The router connects to your modem and then to your devices (laptops, smart TVs, printers, etc.) via either an Ethernet cable or, in the case of a wireless router, WiFi signal.
+An internet router connects your devices to each other and, in hard-wired connection setups, to the modem.
+The router connects to your modem and then to your devices (laptops, smart TVs, printers, etc.) via either an Ethernet cable or a wireless connection, commonly referred to as WiFi.
 The router creates a local area network (LAN) within your house, allowing your devices to share files and peripherals like printers.
 The router manages all the information going to and from each device and the modem and makes sure it all ends up safely in the right spot.
 However, a router doesn’t need to connect to a modem to function.
 You can choose to create a LAN without Internet access.

 Simply put, your router: